alertlogic/al-agent-container/docker/README.md

 4. Press "Enter."

 ## Deploy the Agent Container in Docker Swarm
-The al-agent-container requires --privileged mode in order to gain escalated access to analyize packets at the network level.
+The al-agent-container requires --privileged mode in order to gain escalated access to analyze packets at the network level.
 At this time, Docker Swarm does not support creating a service in "Privileged Mode".
 There is an outstanding request to add this capability into Docker Swarm; however, until the open issue is resolved the recommended method is to run the al-agent-container as a standalone container on any Docker host participating in the swarm.
-The al-agent-container will operate properly and will analyze the network traffic on the host it is deployed on; as well as, the container-to-container (or service-to-service) traffic.
+The al-agent-container will operate properly and will analyze the network traffic to/from the host it is deployed on; as well as, the container-to-container (or service-to-service) traffic.

 ## Update Your Local Repository
 	Alert Logic frequently updates the Docker image.
 To be sure your local repository is always up to date, run `docker pull alertlogic/al-agent-container:latest` regularly.